ctfs/write-ups-2014/hitcon-ctf-2014/puzzle/README.md

 ## Write-up

-Unfortunately I couldn't solve this one on time but I eventually figured it out.

-Let's start this challenge by taking a closer look to the image in a hex editor.
+Let’s start this challenge by taking a closer look to the image in a hex editor.
 There are a few things that should get your attention.

 * There are two image headers: a JFIF and an EXIF header
 * There are multiple JFXX thumbnails

 If we take the EXIF data from the image and put that in a new one we get [the following image](ExifImage.jpg).
 So there must be something hidden in the first part of the image.
-Since there are multiple thumbnails and the tittle of the challenge is puzzle I figured we had to extract those thumbnails.
-A little bit [research on JPEG headers](http://blog.bfitz.us/?p=289) was usefull.
+Since there are multiple thumbnails and the title of the challenge is puzzle I figured we had to extract those thumbnails.
+A little bit [research on JPEG headers](http://blog.bfitz.us/?p=289) was useful.
 This enabled me to write [a script for extracting the thumbnails](puzzlesolver.py).
 This script extracts and creates 100 images.

 The second stage of the challenge is literally a puzzle.
 You got 100 images and you have to puzzle them together.
-I also wrote [a script to puzzle them together](puzzlesolver_part2.py) however this script does not bruteforce the solution.
-Since there are 5050 different possibilities and I didn't want to end up with 5050 images in my folder.
+I also wrote [a script to puzzle them together](puzzlesolver_part2.py) however this script does not bruteforce the solution, since there are 5050 different possibilities and I didn’t want to end up with 5050 images in my folder.

 ```py
 # put all the images in the new image